-Charlene unfortunately is having problems directly related to the mesh.
-The mesh needs to come out after comprehensive assessment. "
+Charlene, unfortunately, is having problems directly related to the mesh.
+The mesh needs to come out after a comprehensive assessment. “

 In response to Charlene’s problems as documented in the recent article, “Not Tonight Dear, I Have AMS Transvaginal Mesh”, I have the following recommendation as a physician and a life care planner who has researched this condition by both critically reviewing the literature and by way of interviewing Dr. Michael Hibner, an internationally recognized leader in the field of urogynecology: Go see Dr. Michael Hibner.

 The prior article described the situation as follows:

 “Seattle, WA: Charlene and her husband haven’t had sex for more than a year.
 Six weeks after Charlene was implanted with AMS transvaginal mesh they tried, but it was too painful.
 Now Charlene and her husband are considering an AMS transvaginal mesh lawsuit, claiming pain, suffering and disability, and loss of consortium.